Kernel (operating system): Exokernels

 Exokernels are a still-experimental approach to operating system design.
-They differ from other types of kernels in limiting their functionality to the protection and multiplexing of the raw hardware, providing no hardware abstractions on top of which to develop applications.
+They differ from other types of kernels in limiting their functionality to the protection of and multiplexing of access to the raw hardware, providing no hardware abstractions on top of which to develop applications.
 This separation of hardware protection from hardware management enables application developers to determine how to make the most efficient use of the available hardware for each specific program.

 Exokernels in themselves are extremely small.
 However, they are accompanied by library operating systems (see also unikernel), providing application developers with the functionalities of a conventional operating system.
-This comes down to every user writing their own rest-of-the kernel from near scratch, which is a very-risky, complex and quite a daunting assignment - particularly in a time-constrained production-oriented environment, which is why exokernels have never caught on.
 A major advantage of exokernel-based systems is that they can incorporate multiple library operating systems, each exporting a different API, for example one for high level UI development and one for real-time control.

 Multikernels

 A multikernel operating system treats a multi-core machine as a network of independent cores, as if it were a distributed system.
-It does not assume shared memory but rather implements inter-process communications as message-passing.
+It does not assume shared memory but rather implements inter-process communications as message passing.
 Barrelfish was the first operating system to be described as a multikernel.